 This week, Chase spoke with Dr. Green over skype about the global history of disease.
 The conversation focused on the global black death, but also addressed ways in which historians and scientists can collaborate in writing global histories of disease, queried at what point a disease can be called global, and discussed the role of colonization and trade in spreading disease.
 While the Black Death of the mid-fourteenth-century is chronologically located in the medieval period, its effects were long-lasting, and many of the points Dr. Green makes about the global history of disease more broadly can be applied to many time periods, including the early modern.

-If you have any thoughts, questions, or comments about the episode, feel free to email us at firstname.lastname@example.org, or send us a message on our website, facebook, twitter, or instagram.
-And if you’d like to listen to more episodes in this mini-series on ‘Global Histories of Health, Medicine, and Disease in the Early Modern World’, click here or listen to the playlist on Spotify.
+If you have any thoughts, questions, or comments about this episode, or would like to pitch us an idea for a new episode, feel free to email us at email@example.com, or send us a message on our website’s contact form, facebook, twitter, or instagram.
+And if you’d like to listen to more segments in this series on ‘Global Histories of Health, Medicine, and Disease in the Early Modern World’, click here or listen to the playlist on Spotify.